jlevere/cse_5462/lab1/README.md

 To use the included nix flake based development enviroment, you can either use `direnv` by running `direnv allow` or you can start the nix flake directly with `nix develop`.

-To learn more about how awesome nix is, see [nix](https://nixos.org/guides/how-nix-works/) and the [nix-installer](https://github.com/DeterminateSystems/nix-installer) from [Determinate Systems](https://determinate.systems/).
+To learn more about how awesome nix is, see [how-nix-works](https://nixos.org/guides/how-nix-works/) and the [nix-installer](https://github.com/DeterminateSystems/nix-installer).

 ### Direct Zig Install